bartwell/ultra-debugger/README.md

 ## How to support project

 Your help is really appreciated.
-* Please create your own modules and make pull requests
+* Please create your own modules or edit exists and make pull requests
 * Or just click star button on this page.

 ## Modules creation